 - See above for tips on storing the tostada shells.

 Tostadas with chorizo and beans:

-Stir the yogurt with salt and fresh herbs.
+- Stir the yogurt with salt and fresh herbs.
 Wash and dry the lime.
-Zest it and give the zest to the yogurt.
-Halve the lime and squeeze the juice out of 1 half of the lime.
-Add it to the yogurt and stir well.
+Add the zest and the juice of 1/2 of the lime to the yogurt, stir well.
 Set aside.
-Keep the other half of the lime for later, cut it in wedges and serve the wedges with the tostadas.
+Keep the other half of the lime for later, cut it in wedges, and serve the wedges with the tostadas.

-Spread some of the yogurt mixture on top of the tostadas.
+- Spread some yogurt on top of the tostadas.
 Divide the chorizo and bean mixture between the tostadas.
 Top with the shredded salad, radishes, jalapeňos and sprinkle with the cheese and chili flakes.

-1: The tortillas I used had a diameter of ca 22 cm/ 8.6 inches, but you can use smaller ones, if available, and make more tostadas)
+- The tortillas I used had a diameter of ca 22 cm/ 8.6 inches, but you can use smaller ones, if available, and make more tostadas).

-3: I used Gouda, but you can use another kind of cheese, if you like.
+- I used Gouda, but you can use another kind of cheese if you like.
 You could use Mexican cheese, if available.

 Nutrition Information:Yield: 4 Serving Size: 1